 Don’t you think that the Marijuana Plants are magical?
 We mean to say that it is difficult to imagine how this one single plant holds so many healing components that it just sounds so dreamy in respect to its medicinal uses.
-All these healing components are called the Cannabinoids and the most popular ones that people are majorly aware about are THC and CBD.
+All these healing components are called cannabinoids and the most popular ones that people are mainly aware about are THC and CBD.

 However, these substances can be divided into three categories: